jsxstyle/jsxstyle/README.md

 ## Try it

 Check out the `example/` directory for a bad example.
 Be sure to inspect the DOM, particularly `<head>`!
 In `webpack.config.js` you can swap out the webpack loader and it will magically fall back to inline styles for everything instead of extracting out a static stylesheet.

+What's cool is the webpack loader is an optimization -- since this is just JavaScript, you can use Browserify or Require.js or whatever you want and the app will still work.
+And since it's pure JS you can package it in `npm` without hassle.

 ## Open areas of work